 Don't get me wrong, you can get great audio from Bluetooth headphones or wireless speakers, but a lot of that sound-data gets "lost" in the ether, not to mention the potential for signal interruptions that disrupt the listening experience.
 There's always going to be some "loss" with wireless, but again that's not the case with a wired system—nothing is lost, and nothing is wasted.

 True audiophiles aren't afraid to invest in high quality sound equipment, but quality cables are understated and easy to overlook.
 Great cables make all the difference.
 That's where we come in.
 Here at Austere, we provide the connective tissue for your sound system for incomparable audio quality that could never be matched by a wireless system, or even a wired speaker with your cheap throwaway cables.
-Check out our V Series Speaker Cable and our Banana Adapters, we promise you’ll never look back.
+Check out our III Series Speaker Cable and our Banana Adapters.
+We promise you’ll never look back.